YHVH – He WILL BE

 However, in the sixth century, vowel markings were added by the Masoretic scribes below the consonants, YHVH, to aide pronunciation.
 In the ninth century, vowel markings were added that spelled “YEHOVAH.”
 The earliest markings produced YEHVAH, and many believe the “o” that was later added came from the vowels of Adonai.

 But Nehemia Gordon, a Kariate Jew and renowned Hebrew scholar, says the vowels in YEHOVAH are not the same as Adonai.
 Also, according to Nehemia, there is no such thing as a silent “H” in the middle of a word in Biblical Hebrew.
-The scribes initially omitted the “o,” which was a common practice to indicate that a word should not be pronounced.
-The “o” that was added later came from their true understanding of the pronunciation and had nothing to do with “Adonai.”
+He maintains that the scribes initially omitted the “o,” which was a common practice to indicate that a word should not be pronounced.
+He said the “o” that was added later came from their true understanding of the pronunciation and had nothing to do with “Adonai.”
 He also believes that the letters YHVH have nothing to do with the verb HAVAH.
 3

 Nehemia is one of many who have noted the impossibility of another theory for the pronunciation of YHVH in Moses’ time, YAHWEH.